Working with S3 Buckets (Yandex Object Storage)

 ) but is missing in the processed file, processing such a file will result in an error.
 If a field is marked as optional (NULL

-), no error will occur the field is absent in the processed file, but the field will take the value NULL
+), no error will occur if the field is absent in the processed file, but the field will take the value NULL

 .
 The keyword NULL